kmgowda/SBK/README.md

 ## Use SBK git hub packages
-Instead of using entire SBK framework, if you just want use the [SBK framework API](https://github.com/kmgowda?tab=packages&repo_name=SBK) packages to measure the performance benchmarking of your storage device/software, then follow the below simple and easy steps.
+Instead of using entire SBK framework, if you just want to use the [SBK framework API](https://github.com/kmgowda?tab=packages&repo_name=SBK) packages to measure the performance benchmarking of your storage device/software, then follow the below simple and easy steps.

 1. Add the SBK git hub package repository and dependency in gradle build file of your project as follows